tailintalent/causal/estimators/README.md

 NPEET
 =====

+This subfolder is adapted from [the NPEET repository](https://github.com/gregversteeg/NPEET) by Gao et al. 2003.

 Non-parametric Entropy Estimation Toolbox

 This package contains Python code implementing several entropy estimation functions for both discrete and continuous variables.
 Information theory provides a model-free way find structure in complex systems, but difficulties in estimating these quantities has traditionally made these techniques infeasible.
 This package attempts to allay these difficulties by making modern state-of-the-art entropy estimation methods accessible in a single easy-to-use python library.